cnanders/matlab-hungarian/README.md

 # Loop Counters

-k, m, p, q (loop counters are excempt from Hungarian notation)
+Loop counters are excempt from Hungarian notation

 # When to Use Hungarian Notation?

 For small scripts or projects, Hungarian notaion is most likely overkill.
-For large projects with multiple contributors, that involve many types/classes, Hungarian notaion can be a life saver.
+For large projects with multiple contributors, that rely on many classes (e.g., everything is not a `double`), Hungarian notaion can be useful.

 # Custom Classes